magento/devdocs/guides/v2.1/get-started/order-tutorial/order-create-invoice.md

 **Response**

-You will use the `order_item_id` values to create a shipment in the next step.
+You will use the `order_item_id` values to create a {% glossarytooltip c8f00e9d-7f70-4561-9773-60da604ba5c9 %}shipment{% endglossarytooltip %} in the next step.

 {% collapsible Show code sample %}
 {% highlight json %}